ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 short-comings bid me let:,:.&#x27; !
 Thefaults of others go.. &#x27;Then let
 tisall, when we commence To slander
-friend or foe, Think of the h
+friend or foe, Think of the harm one
+word may do: To those we little know.
+Remember curses sometimes, like Our
+chickens, &quot;rnost at home&quot; Doin&#x27;t speak
+of others&#x27; faults until We have none of
 </td></tr></table>

 ---